derekbarber/derekbarber.ca/source/resume/index.markdown

 I am an experienced full stack software developer with a focus on web-based applications.
 Some of the primary programming languages and technologies that I currently work with include Ruby (and web frameworks including Rails and Sinatra), JavaScript (including several frameworks), Node, and Java.
-While it is not my focus I am also proficient in aspects of front-end development including HTML and CSS and the complexities around deploying front-end applications.
+While it is not my focus I am also proficient in aspects of front-end development including HTML,
+CSS and the complexities around deploying front-end applications.

 I am a continual learner, always seeking to improve myself and my craft.
 I'm not afraid of finding